Summer Program Update (as of July 27, 2020)

 Yes!
 There are numerous online class options for youth this summer from soccer and cheerleading to Minecraft and coding.
 Join us from the comfort of your home.
 Click here for online classes.

-We will NOT be providing bus transportation in the month of June.
-We are hopeful we can offer bus transportation beginning the week of July 6 through August 3.
+We will NOT be providing bus transportation this summer.
+We are hopeful we can offer bus transportation again in summer 2021.

 - Hardin Park – Long Lake